YinHk-Notes/Reactjs-notes-and-cheatsheet/cheatsheet/React API/react.md

 ### What is virtual DOM
 **DOM** stands for ‘Document Object Model.
 It is a structured representation of the HTML elements that are present in a webpage or web-app.
 DOM represents the entire UI of your application.
 The DOM is represented as a tree data structure.
 It contains a node for each UI element present in the web document.

+A virtual DOM object is a *representation* of a DOM object, like a **lightweight copy**.

+React uses Virtual DOM exists which is like a lightweight copy of the actual DOM.

+So for every object that exists in the original DOM, there is an object for that in React Virtual DOM.

+A virtual DOM object has the same properties as a real DOM object, but it lacks the real thing’s power to directly change what’s on the screen.

+**Manipulating the DOM is slow.
+Manipulating the virtual DOM is much faster**, because nothing gets drawn onscreen.
+Think of **manipulating the virtual DOM as editing a blueprint**,

+React build the **virtual DOM,** finally the virtual DOM will replaces the existing DOM nodes in browser

 ## How to create a simple React app?